Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 You can even add some soothing warm neon lights inside the shower if you want to add some romance or passion to the room.

 7. Add a See-Thru Shower Enclosure

 A great small bathroom shower idea is to change your shower enclosure to glass or see-thru material rather than tile or cement walls.

-You can even go one step further by getting the shower enclosures that do not have aluminum support that run the full length but have holders in strategic places which lends a more muted look and does not break the flow of light and sight.
+You can even go one step further by getting the shower enclosures that do not have the aluminum support that runs the full length but have holders in strategic places which lends a more muted look and does not break the flow of light and sight.

 8. Shrink the sink!